 Ormiston Bolingbroke Academy contributes to Ofsted’s Good Practice Project

-Ormiston Bolingbroke Academy was recently proud to be selected by Ofsted to take part in a project which will give national recognition to some of the great work done in so many different areas across the school.
+Ormiston Bolingbroke Academy was selected by Ofsted to take part in a project which will give national recognition to some of the great work done in so many different areas across the school.
 The particular focus of the report was on the exceptional outcomes achieved by those disadvantaged students who receive Pupil Premium funding.
 Ofsted’s aim was to highlight the outstanding work that takes place in OBA to support these students and share some of the many examples of best practice with other schools across the country.

 The two Ofsted inspectors who joined us had a very tightly-packed schedule to follow.
 This allowed them to observe teaching and speak to as many staff and students as possible about the huge range of strategies we have put into action and the impact of our allocation of Pupil Premium funds.

-I am delighted to report that the visit was a huge success and Ofsted recognised that “The specialisms of English and Applied Learning permeate the curriculum and the academy provides an innovative learning environment that excites, stimulates and challenges students.”
+Ofsted recognised that “The specialisms of English and Applied Learning permeate the curriculum and the academy provides an innovative learning environment that excites, stimulates and challenges students.”

 Ofsted identified many areas of excellence but singled out our “exceptional” Transition Programme and the ‘Philosophy 4 Children’ enquiry-based classroom approach to learning as the main case studies to be shared with schools nationally.